pypa/packaging.python.org/source/specifications/dependency-specifiers.rst

   tool behaviour recommendations for publishing tools vs installation tools.
   This brought the nominal specification into line with the way tools actually work. [#marker_comparison_logic]_
-- January 2026: fix outdated references inadvertently retained from :pep:`508`
+- January 2026: fix outdated references to other documents that were inadvertently retained from :pep:`508`

 References